 Cindy has been a member of Business and Professional Women for many years, and served as national president of that organization in 1994-95.
 She gained her passion for issues relating to civil rights, workplace equity, access to quality education and assuring that quality healthcare is available to everyone through the legislative initiatives of this bipartisan organization.

 She has received the Legislator of the Year twice for the Area 9 Counseling Association.
 Cindy was named a national Flemming Fellow, class of 2003, and participated in the Council of State Government Midwest Bowhay Institute for Legislative Leadership Development program during the summer of 2004.
 Cindy was recognized by the Iowa Library Association as an outstanding leader, receiving the Ted Anderson Advocacy Award in 2007.
 She was also recognized for her significant contributions to the profession of nursing and the healthcare of Iowans with the 2007 Friend of Nursing award and received the Advocacy Award from the American Association of Family and Consumer Sciences – Iowa Affiliate 2013 Public Service Award.
 She has served as Chair of the Midwestern Legislative Conference Innovations Selection Committee and as a member of the Education committee with National Conference of State Legislators.

 Cindy is currently serving as a commissioner on the Education Commission of the States.
-She a member of the Davenport Schools Network for Community and School Partnerships, the Leadership Partnership with School Administrators of Iowa, the Department of Education Advisory Board for the University of Northern Iowa, the Scott County Kids Early Childhood Iowa Board, and the Eastern Iowa Small Business Development Advisory Council.
+She is a member of the Davenport Schools Network for Community and School Partnerships, the Leadership Partnership with School Administrators of Iowa, and the Contracts Management Committee of the Scott County Kids Early Childhood Iowa Board.
+Previously she served on the Advisory Board for the University of Northern Iowa, the Scott County Early Childhood Iowa Board and the Eastern Small Business Development Advisory Council.